rtirrell/databasr/README.md

   In the future we'll figure out some kind of flush-by-interval or flush-by-count system.

 ## TODO
-* Unified approach to aliasing?
+* Unified approach to aliasing.
 * Tests for GROUP BY and HAVING.
-* Management of multiple sessions?
-Seems too much.
+* Management of multiple sessions... seems too much.
 * Adoping the SQLDF approach?
 Loading tables from data frames -- and then query over data frames as well as introspected tables.
+* Distinct for statements, and dispatch on dots.